Per-Aker

 Features

 Originally portrayed as a torso of a recumbent lion with a widely opened mouth.
 Later on he was depicted as two merged recumbent lion torsos looking away from each other.
-Middle Kingdom onwards Aker appears as a pair of twin lions, one named Duaj 'yesterday' and the other Sefer 'tomorrow' (needs ref)
+Middle Kingdom onwards Aker appears as a pair of twin lions.

 Symbols